 The success of the first conference led to its establishment as an annual event held in major cities around the world.
 It helped to spread the principles behind harm reduction, share knowledge and experience, and build networks of harm reduction practitioners and activists to broaden the response to HIV and unsafe injecting practices.
 The conference became the primary international meeting and networking point for drug user activists and organisations.

 In 1996, the International Harm Reduction Association (IHRA) was launched at the 7th international conference, initially to enable networking and communication between conferences, and facilitate collective advocacy for health-based approaches to drug use and HIV.
 Over the next few years, the profile of the conference grew, along with the increasing acceptance of harm reduction policies and practice around the world.

-In 2006, the organisation expanded its activities beyond the annual conference to include strong programmes of work on public health research, and analysis and on human rights.
+In 2006, the organisation expanded its activities beyond the annual conference to include strong programmes of work on public health research, and analysis on human rights.
 In 2011, 15 years after it was launched, the International Harm Reduction Association became Harm Reduction International.

 HRI benefits from the generous support of the following:

 - World Health Organization

 - The Swiss Government

 - The Robert Carr civil society Networks Fund